 At its core, however, The Eyes of Tammy Faye is a bigger story about the need for acceptance and perseverance, and the film opens and bookends with these themes, layering in the complexities of the AIDS epidemic, Faye’s role in her religion as a dutiful Christian wife, and her persona to the public eye.
 It’s all subtly inter-woven into a digestible two-hour film.
 As silly as Tammy Faye seemed on the surface, behind the layers of make-up and her over-the-top TV persona, she was a resilient woman, one who hit turbulence throughout her life but found a way to keep fighting through it.

 Director Michael Showalter hits out of the park, bringing levity to moments of fragility and embarrassment, because let’s face it, life isn’t always puppies and rainbows; more often than not, it’s messy and awkward and sometimes it’s better to just step back and laugh a little.
 There’s certainly something to be said about directors who come from a comedic background, as they’re eerily adept in digging deep into personal wounds and presenting them as authentic and relatable.

 The entire film is eye candy thanks to the wizardry of its cinematography, costume design, and production design, and the make-up department should receive a standing ovation, because Chastain’s transformation is unbelievable.
-Expect this movie to capture Oscar nominations in multiple categories.
+The movie has captured Oscar nominations for Best Actress and Best Makeup and Hairstyling.

 If you want to dig deeper into the Tammy Faye Bakker story, watch the documentary of the same name, available on Amazon Prime, from 2000.
 If you’re looking for some extra laughs, and want to fully immerse yourself into the bizarre world of religion, power and fame, I recommend watching Danny McBride’s television show The Righteous Gemstones, also available on Amazon Prime.